ordinary-developer/education/books/tech/cpp/cpp17/a_williams-cpp_concurrency_in_action-2_ed/05-cpp_mem_model/readme.md

 it means that operations can't be reordered (accross threads)

 *sync issues*
-a sequentially consistent store synchronizes with a sequentially constisten load of the same variable that reads the value stored
+a sequentially consistent store synchronizes with a sequentially constistent load of the same variable that reads the value stored

 obeying "happen-before" relationships by atomic operations: